Abolfazl-rahimzadeh/Abolfazl-rahimzadeh/README.md

 <details>
  <summary><h3>ASAS's life</h3></summary>
-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory, math.
+   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world including code, unix, linux, theory, math.
 And all the while, teaching myself C family development (specially C#) with a dream to build my own app. and now I'm here to slowly learn and tell people what I've learned.
 ASAS (ALFI)